apache/arrow/docs/source/cpp/streaming_execution.rst

 ------------

-:class:`SinkNode` can be considered as the output or final node of an streaming execution definition. `SinkNodeOptions` interface is used to pass the required options.
+:class:`SinkNode` can be considered as the output or final node of an streaming execution definition. :class:`arrow::compute::SinkNodeOptions` interface is used to pass the required options.
+Requires `std::function<arrow::Future<arrow::util::optional<arrow::compute::ExecBatch>>()>* generator` and `arrow::util::BackpressureOptions backpressure`.
-Requires
-`std::function<arrow::Future<arrow::util::optional<arrow::compute::ExecBatch>>()>* generator`
-and `arrow::util::BackpressureOptions backpressure`.